“Dr. Patish is the best podiatrist I have had! By far the least pain and best recovery.”

 Have toes that resemble little hammers or claws?
 Minimally Invasive Hammertoe Surgery is designed to gently straighten hammertoes (and cousins like mallet or claw toes) while reducing pain, corns, and shoe struggles.
 Traditional surgery meant long incisions, external pins, and lengthy downtime.
 Our Minimally Invasive Hammertoe Surgery (MIS) straightens toes through tiny incisions with less pain, faster recovery, and virtually no visible hardware—so you can go from crooked to confident.

 Location Note: All minimally invasive surgical procedures are performed at our Fallbrook office (407 Potter Street, Suite A), where our surgical suite and in-office fluoroscopy are located.
 Fluoroscopy provides immediate imaging for surgical guidance and acute trauma.
 For diagnostic X-rays and MRIs (such as for tendon or ligament injuries), we refer to imaging centers in Temecula, Murrieta, Oceanside, and Carlsbad.
+All minimally invasive procedures are performed at our Fallbrook office.
 Your initial consultation can take place at either our Fallbrook or Temecula office.

 What Is a Hammertoe—and When Is Minimally Invasive Hammertoe Surgery Needed?